Podcast Episode #74: How to Figure Out Your Perfect Body Weight

 ————————————

-That’s all for this week!
-Remember, if you have any trouble listening, downloading, or transferring to your .mp3 player just e-mail ben@bengreenfieldfitness.com.
-And don’t forget to leave the podcast a ranking in iTunes – it only takes 2 minutes of your time and helps grow our healthy community!
+That's all for this week!
+Remember, if you have any trouble listening, downloading, or transferring to your mp3 player just e-mail [email protected].
+And don't forget to leave the podcast a ranking in iTunes – it only takes 2 minutes of your time and helps grow our healthy community!
 Just click here to go to our iTunes page and leave feedback.
 Upcoming episodes include expert interviews on Liquid Vitamins, and Optimizing Biomechanical Movement Patterns During Exercise.
 Finally, remember all the time put into producing this podcast for you, and consider donating to our show, we’ll throw in a free T-shirt or your choice of any of the BenGreenfieldFitness active singlets, hoodies and hat pictured below and available in our new store.

-Eric
+1. Eric says:

 Ben,